Leadership and Change Management

-This paper is designed to identify and develop participants' leadership potential.
-The class session will facilitate the process of ongoing personal and organisational leadership development, and help to lead effectively through positive change.
-Leadership tools and frameworks will guide and aspire leaders to influence today's changing and complex environments.
+This paper is designed to identify and develop participants' leadership potential; to facilitate the process of ongoing personal and leadership development and to lead organisations effectively particularly through change.
+It guides leaders, and aspiring leaders, through research and experiential practices, on the role of leaders and influence in today's changing and complex environments.

-- Recognize and apply leadership potential, strength, attribute, and skill, in order to develop a personalized leadership development plan.
+- Recognize and apply effective leadership strengths, attributes and skills, and develop a personalized leadership development plan.

-- Understand, apply and critique changes in organizations and the role of leadership.
+- Understand, apply and critique changes in organisations and the role of leadership.

-- Understand, apply and reflect on research and current perspectives aimed at enhancing leadership in organizations.
+- Understand, apply and reflect on research and current perspectives aimed at enhancing leadership in organisations.

-- Analyze, critique and apply shared leadership concepts and constraints.
+- Analyse, critique and apply shared leadership concepts and constraints.